-Abbotsford | Self-reported Chronic Conditions
+Mission | Self-reported Chronic Conditions

-Chronic conditions are a major burden on our health care system, individuals, families and communities.
-Strategies to prevent chronic conditions include the development of policies and programs, at a community level, which encourage and enable healthy behaviours in order to reduce risk factors for chronic conditions.
+Chronic illnesses are a major burden on our health care system, individuals, families and communities.
+Strategies to prevent chronic conditions include the development of policies and programs, at a community level, which encourage and enable healthy behaviours in order to reduce risk factors for chronic disease.